CBC Prime Time News

-CBC Prime Time News was a Canadian nightly newscast which aired on CBC Television from 1992 to 1995.
+CBC Prime Time News is a Canadian nightly newscast which aired on CBC Television from 1992 to 1995.

 Background

 For the previous ten years, the CBC's nightly newscast, The National, had aired at 10 p.m., and was followed by a 40-minute newsmagazine package called The Journal, which was hosted by Barbara Frum.
 However, following Frum's death in early 1992, the CBC took the opportunity to revamp its flagship newscast.

-The CBC's live coverage of the Charlottetown Accord referendum results on October 26, 1992 effectively acted as a soft launch for the show, which formally debuted on November 2.
+The CBC's live coverage of the Charlottetown Accord referendum results on October 26, 1992, effectively acted as a soft launch for the show, which formally debuted on November 2.
 With Peter Mansbridge and Pamela Wallin as equal cohosts of a package which replaced both The National and The Journal, Prime Time News combined news and Journal-style features into a single integrated program which aired at 9 p.m.

 Despite the change, The National was not entirely discontinued; concurrently with the change on the main network, the CBC's separate all-news channel CBC Newsworld adopted the title for its own prime time news program.

 The program's choice of name also created a conflict with CBC Radio's Prime Time, whose host Geoff Pevere spoke out against the potential confusion caused by the television and radio programs having such similar names.